daniel-beard/yorkie/README.md

 - MIT

 ### Progress / TODO
-- [ ] Add changelog
+- [ ] Refactor out into different classes, e.g. Lexer, Parser, CodeGen, etc.
-- [ ] Enable loading external modules.
+- [ ] Investigate the built in cl:: namespace (command line parsing).
-- [ ] Fix CI
+- [ ] Create a native stdlib version with some operators.
 - [ ] main return type is incorrectly flagged in DWARF description
-- [ ] Make externs work again
-- [ ] Investigate the built in cl:: namespace (command line parsing).
 - [ ] Function definitions should have commas between parameters
 - [ ] If statements should support multiple expressions
 - [ ] If statements should have an `if/end` variant (without `else`).
 - [ ] If statements should have an `elseif` variant
 - [ ] Add extra dump methods to the rest of the AST declarations
-- [ ] Refactor out into different classes, e.g. Lexer, Parser, CodeGen, etc.
+- [ ] Fix CI
 - [ ] Add import statements
 - [ ] Allow compiler to build files (not just from stdin).
 - [ ] Global variables